YongchengYAO/CartiMorph-Viewer/README.md

 ## Citation

-If you use the toolkit, please cite the CartiMorph paper.
+If you use the toolkit, please cite the these papers.

 ```
 @article{YAO2024103035,